ninsel/rat_reunion/README.md

 Matlab code for the Rat Reunion study, including both isolation-separation and repeat-reunion (relationship formation)

-The code is organized in a collection of Matlab livescripts (rr_livescripts) that call supporting functions (rr_supportingfunctions).
-A few intermediate variables are saved in rr_matfiles
+The code is organized in a collection of Matlab livescripts (ratreunion_livescripts) that call supporting functions (ratreunion_supportingfunctions).

 All main livescripts are titled ratreunion_partXX_XXX.mlx